IEEE-GRSS-GTSD-Hackathon/12-PyGeoAI/README.md

 **Prediction of Forest Fires (Nowcasting) using a transformer based Deep Learning architecture called EarthFormer.
 We have fine-tuned the model and used a dataset manually prepared by us for the assigned ROI of Uttarakhand.**

 # B. Methodology
 1. Implement the EarthFormer.
+(Done)
 2. Test on their dataset.
+(Done)
-3. Prepare dataset.
+3. Prepare dataset for the state of Uttarakhand using Google Earth Engine.
+(Done)
 4. Train EarthFormer on Our dataset.
+(Partially complete)
 5. Increase dataset for better predictions, fine-tune EarthFormer.
+(Partially complete)
 6. Predict.
+(Could not complete due to time contraint)

 ## B1.
 DL Architecture
 EarthFormer